 - Trash and Recycling – Check with your local city hall

 Employment in Miami

-Miami may have a high unemployment rate, but that does not mean there are not jobs available.
-Regardless what degree, skilled trade, or goal you have there is an opportunity here waiting for you.
-You just need to actually look for it.
+Miami may have a high unemployment rate, but that does not mean there are no jobs available.
+Regardless of what degree, skilled trade, or goal you have there is an opportunity here waiting for you.
+You just need to look for it.
 There are countless companies headquartered here, including Alienware, Bacardi, Carnival Cruise Lines, Vector Group, Benihana, and many more.
 There are also more than 1,400 multinational corporations, such as Yahoo, Sony, Wal-Mart, Microsoft, FedEx, Exxon, and Disney.
 Miami job listings.

 Miami is a major center for TV production.
 This is also a very touristy place, so hospitality jobs are plentiful.
 It may not be the job you are looking for long-term, but it will at least get an income coming in for now.
 Other top employers in Miami include Miami-Dade County, Baptist Health South, Florida Publix, Port Miami, and Miami International Airport.

 Education & Schools in Miami

 If you are looking for information, for now, to move to Miami because you want to attend college here then you have some pretty big decisions to make.
 This city has 15 public and private colleges and universities.
 University of Miami, Miami-Dade College, Florida International University, Barry University, and Miami Culinary Institute are a few that attract students from all over.